ds-u/Hypernym/README.md

 ![image](https://github.com/ds-u/Hypernym/assets/97378198/dcfb474f-2ed9-4d05-bb98-181ff53ec3ce)

-2. TCP Communication:
-o Implement a basic TCP server in Python that listens for incoming connections and receives data from an IoT device. o Write a client-side script in Python that connects to the TCP server and sends a JSON formatted message containing sensor readings.
+## 3. HTTP Communication
+### Performed on Linux Ubuntu 22.04 using WSL.

+1)

+o Create a Python script to send HTTP POST requests to a cloud server (e.g., using Flask or FastAPI). o The server should receive and store JSON data sent from an IoT device.